arifdu008/Docker/README.md

 ```bash
 iptables -t nat -A POSTROUTING -s 192.168.0.0/16 ! -o bri0 -j MASQUERADE
 ```
+Here we use

+_-t nat_  used for tell which packet to change

+_-A POSTROUTING_  used for add to chain for altering packets as they are about to go out

+_-s_  used for source selection

+_! -o bri0_ used for not match traffic in this interface other then source added

+_-j MASQUERADE_   used for action needed when rule match

 ![imagename](/image/nat_rule.JPG)

 Now we can see 8.8.8.8 response